wmaben/devops-interview-questions/k8s/k8s.md

 **Expected Answer:**

+Kubernetes native Secrets are fundamentally insecure for production use — they are only **Base64 encoded** (not encrypted), stored in plain text in etcd by default, and visible to anyone with RBAC access to the namespace.
+Managing secrets at scale requires a layered approach:

+1. **Encrypt etcd at rest**: Configure the API server to encrypt Secret objects before writing them to etcd using AES-CBC or AES-GCM encryption.
+This protects against someone gaining raw access to the etcd data directory or backups.

+2. **External Secret Management**: Store secrets in a dedicated vault (AWS Secrets Manager, HashiCorp Vault, Azure Key Vault, GCP Secret Manager) and sync them into Kubernetes using operators like **External Secrets Operator (ESO)** or inject them directly using **Vault Agent Injector**.
+This provides centralized secret management, automatic rotation, audit logging, and fine-grained access control that Kubernetes native Secrets lack.

+3. **Minimize RBAC access**: Restrict who can `get`, `list`, or `watch` Secrets via RBAC.
+Even with encryption at rest, anyone who can read the Secret object gets the decoded value.

+4. **Avoid environment variables for secrets**: Mount secrets as files instead, since environment variables can leak through process listings, crash dumps, and logs.

 ```
 ❌ Native Kubernetes Secrets → Base64 encoded (NOT encrypted by default)
 ✅ Production approach → External secret management
 ```

 **Enable etcd Encryption at Rest:**

+etcd encryption at rest is configured by creating an `EncryptionConfiguration` file and passing it to the API server via the `--encryption-provider-config` flag.
+The `providers` list is evaluated in order — the first provider is used for new writes, while subsequent providers are used to decrypt existing data.
+This allows key rotation: add a new key as the first provider, re-encrypt all secrets with `kubectl get secrets --all-namespaces -o json | kubectl replace -f -`, then remove the old key.

 ```yaml
 # /etc/kubernetes/encryption-config.yaml
 apiVersion: apiserver.config.k8s.io/v1